holden/hostelify/README.markdown

 * Hostelbookers
 * Gomio (removed too slow to speak of)

-Hostelworld real API is commercial and it sucks to high heaven... it was written as an afterthought by a Rent-a-coder.
+Hostelworld's real API is commercial and it sucks to high heaven... it was written as an afterthought by a Rent-a-coder.
 Hostelbookers' is also commercial only, but is quite ok.